sunpy/ndcube/docs/slicing.rst

 Slicing NDCubes
 ===============

-The `~ndcube.NDCube` slicing infrastructure returns a new `~ndcube.NDCube` with all relevant infomation consistently altered.
+The `~ndcube.NDCube` slicing infrastructure returns a new `~ndcube.NDCube` with all relevant information consistently altered.
 This includes the data, WCS transformations, `~ndcube.ExtraCoords`, uncertainty and mask.
 This is achieved by applying the standard slicing API to the `~ndcube.NDCube`.
 Because many of the inspection properties such `~ndcube.NDCube.dimensions` and `~ndcube.NDCube.array_axis_physical_types` are calculated on the fly, the information they return after slicing is also consistent with the sliced `~ndcube.NDCube`.